pink0D/GeekShield/README.md

 [YouTube demo](https://www.youtube.com/watch?v=292cAnSWLGk)

 # Features
-- Classic bluetooth gamepad support (Dualshock 4, DualSense, Xbox Wireless Controller or any other)
+- Classic bluetooth gamepad support (Dualshock 4, DualSense, Xbox Wireless Controller and many others)
 - Direct bluetooth connection (no iOS/Android apps needed)
 - 2x Power Functions ports, maximum 1.5A at peak per channel (2x Buggy Motors can be used together)
-- 5x classic servo (3-wire) connectors (only 1 GeekServo can be controlled when using with PF motors).
+- 5x classic servo (3-wire) connectors *(only 1 GeekServo can be controlled when using with PF motors)*.
 - Pluggable 2S LiPo battery
 - Battery discharge protection
 - Ready to use Arduino Library for easy programming with Arduino IDE